angelajfisher/Angelas-Catppuccin-for-OMP/README.md

 ### Matching My look

 If you install the theme and decide you want to dive even further into the Catppucin aesthetic, consider setting up [their Windows Terminal themes](https://github.com/catppuccin/windows-terminal)!
-The one in my screenshot is Catppuccin Macchiato.
-This way, your background and all of the colored text will match the OMP theme, too :)
+The one I'm using in my screenshot is Catppuccin Macchiato.
+This way, your background and all of the colored text will match this OMP theme, too :)

 ### Making Your Own Tweaks